Satisfactory Academic Progress (SAP)

 Federal policies concerning SAP dictate that SAP must be measured 3 ways:

 - Maximum Time Frame

-Financial Aid Recipients must maintain satisfactory academic progress in all three areas whether or not aid was received in the past.
+Financial aid recipients must maintain satisfactory academic progress in all 3 areas whether or not aid was received in the past.

-Please Note: While the following information gives the MINIMUM credits needed to maintain SAP, students should take into account that in order to graduate in the normal four year time span, undergraduate students should be completing 30 credits per year.
-Earning less than 30 credits per year will mean taking longer than four years to graduate.
+NOTE: While the following information gives the MINIMUM credits needed to maintain SAP, students should take into account that in order to graduate in the normal 4-year time span, undergraduate students should be completing 30 credits per year.
+Earning less than 30 credits per year will mean taking longer than 4 years to graduate.

-- Maintain a 1.7 cumulative GPA during your first three terms of enrollment.
+- Maintain a 1.7 cumulative GPA during your first 3 terms of enrollment.

 - Maintain a 2.0 cumulative GPA during your fourth term of enrollment and beyond.

 - Complete (pass) at least 67% of credits attempted.
 (All attempted hours are counted, including transfer hours, classes from which a student withdrew after the drop/add period, and any failed classes.
 All credits are counted whether or not financial aid was received.)
 EXAMPLE: If you have attempted 30 credits, and have passed 21 of them, you have passed 70% of your credits.
 Alternately, if you attempted 30 credits and passed only 18, you have earned only 60% of your credits and would not be making Satisfactory Academic Progress.

 Federal guidelines state a student can attempt no more than 150% of the number of credits needed to graduate.
 The total number of credits needed to complete the undergraduate program at Shippensburg is 120 credits.
 Therefore, students may attempt no more than 180 credits (150% of 120) before exceeding maximum time frame.

 - All attempted hours are counted, including transfer hours, classes from which a student withdrew after the drop/add period, and any failed classes.
 All credits are counted whether or not financial aid was received.